solana-labs/solana/rfcs/0003-storage.md

-# Storage
+# Leader Replication

-The goal of this RFC is to define a protocol for storing a very large ledger over a p2p network that is verified by solana validators.
 At full capacity on a 1gbps network solana will generate 4 petabytes of data per year.
 To prevent the network from centralizing around full nodes that have to store the full data set this protocol proposes a way for mining nodes to provide storage capacity for pieces of the network.

+The basic idea to Proof of Replication is encrypting a dataset with a public symmetric key using CBC encryption, then hash the encrypted dataset.
+The main problem with the naive approach is that a dishonest storage node can stream the encryption and delete the data as its hashed.
+The simple solution is to force the hash to be done on the reverse of the encryption, or perhaps with a random order.
+This ensures that all the data is present during the generation of the proof and it also requires the validator to have the entirety of the encrypted data present for verification of every proof of every identity.
+So the space required to validate is `number_of_proofs * data_size`

 ## Definitions